Market Manipulation Scams

 - Remarkable differences in bidding behavior

-- Acts conflicting with compliance manual
+Acts conflicting with compliance manuals